 Chunker: Combines all page texts into a single document, then splits it into overlapping chunks with metadata (page numbers, positions).
 Each chunk is saved to S3.

-This powers a RAG (Retrieval-Augmented Generation) interface where case managers can ask questions like “What was the estimated repair cost?” and get answers grounded in the actual documents.
+This powers a RAG (Retrieval-Augmented Generation) interface where operators can ask questions like “What does section 3 say about the delivery terms?” and get answers grounded in the actual documents.

 Lower Branch: Classification and Extraction Pipeline#